PavelDymkov/ng-track-by/README.md

 ![tests passing](https://raw.githubusercontent.com/PavelDymkov/ng-track-by/master/badges/tests.svg)
 ![license](https://raw.githubusercontent.com/PavelDymkov/ng-track-by/master/badges/license.svg)

-> Library for set value of ngForTrackBy without adding any code to component using only template.
+> Library for set a value of the ngForTrackBy without adding any code to a component using only a template.

 ## Usage